Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 - One (1) M6 - 14 mm button head screw

 1. Thread the M6 - 14 mm screw into the hole (marked #1) in the image below.
 Leave about 7 mm (1/4 in) sticking out.
 Hang the ATC spindle on this screw using the mounting slot.
 This acts as a temporary anchor — do not tighten.
 1. Install the two (2) M6 shoulder screws in the lower holes, marked #2 and #3.
-Start by hand, then tighten fully.
+Start by hand, then tighten fully, in the order listed.
 1. Install the two (2) M6 - 25 mm button head screws in the lowest mounting holes.
 Start by hand, then tighten fully.
 1. Install the final M6 - 25 mm screw in the upper left hole, and tighten it fully.